-In our paper, we adopt a data-driven approach that is based on a data set we collected from the MOZILLA BUGZILLA[24] installations of the four communities evolving around the following OSS projects: MOZILLA FIREFOX, MOZILLA THUNDERBIRD, ECLIPSE and NETBEANS.
-In the following, we provide a detailed description of a) the data retrieval process and the categories of bug reports available in the data, b)

-our methodology of extracting time-stamped collaboration networks and c) the measures applied in our analysis.
+In our paper, we adopt a data-driven approach that is based on a data set we collected from the MOZILLA BUGZILLA[23] installations of the four communities evolving around the following OSS projects: MOZILLA FIREFOX, MOZILLA THUN-DERBIRD, ECLIPSE and NETBEANS.
+In the following, we provide a detailed description of a) the data retrieval process and the categories of bug reports available in the data, b) our methodology of extracting time-stamped collaboration networks and c) the measures applied in our analysis.
+We finally describe a qualitative approach, based on a targeted survey, which aims at complementing our empirical findings with insights from practitioners.